wiseman-timelord/CleanCode-Py/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ```
-**Loop**: After process, then re-displays the menu until the user exits.
+**Loop**: After process, then re-displays the menu until the user exits...
 ```
 ==============================================================================
    _________            .__        __   _________ .__